ssjaweid/git-workflow/README.md

 This is a recommended git workflow for project 1.

 ## Step 1.
 Pull the latest code from the main branch:
 Before starting work on a new feature, each team member should update their local main branch to match the main branch in the remote GitHub repository.
-They can then create a new branch off of main for their feature.
+You can then create a new branch off of main for your feature.
 This helps ensure that everyone is starting from the most recent code.

 ### git checkout main
 ### git pull origin main